 There are numerous useful Ubuntu Linux commands at your disposal, and they actually make life easier in some cases.
 Conveniently, many of the Ubuntu commands provided herein will work on other Linux distributions as well.
+Bear in mind that these commands won’t necessarily work correctly on all versions of Ubuntu.

 This list of Linux commands is ever-expanding, and does not contain all Linux shell commands, but it will cover as many as possible and provide a brief example (and a description) showing how to use them.
-These commands are not guaranteed to have the effect that you need them to, and by continuing to read this article, your acceptance of Kompulsa’s disclaimer is assumed.
+These Ubuntu commands are not guaranteed to have the effect that you need them to, and by continuing to read this article, your acceptance of Kompulsa’s disclaimer is assumed.

 Starting Desktop Environments